ARMmbed/mbed-littlefs/README.md

 ## Usage

-Detailed documentation (or at least as much detail as is currently available) can be found in the comments in [lfs.h](lfs.h).
+Detailed documentation (or at least as much detail as is currently available) can be found in the comments in [lfs2.h](lfs2.h).

 As you may have noticed, littlefs takes in a configuration structure that defines how the filesystem operates.
-The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that tradeoff memory usage for performance, and optional static buffers if the user wants to avoid dynamic memory.
+The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that trade memory usage for performance and optional static buffers if the user wants to avoid dynamic memory.

-The state of the littlefs is stored in the `lfs_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
-With the `lfs_t` and configuration struct, a user can format a block device or mount the filesystem.
+The state of the littlefs is stored in the `lfs2_t` type, which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
+With the `lfs2_t` and configuration struct, a user can format a block device or mount the filesystem.

 Once mounted, the littlefs provides a full set of POSIX-like file and